kritika220703/DEP24-P01-AlumniPortal/README.md

 # Alumni Portal

-A way connect alums with each other, to current and prospective students and mostl importantly to the institute.
+A way connect alums with each other, to current and prospective students and most importantly to the institute.